 Breast Reduction Patients of Dr Justin Perron

 Yes, breast reduction surgery is considered to be permanent.
-However, if you gain weight, the remaining fat cells can enlarge and swell, which will change the shape of your breasts.
+However, if you gain weight, the remaining fat cells can enlarge and swell, which can change the shape of your breasts.
 Likewise, if you fall pregnant, the tissues will swell or take on fluid and store milk.
 Hormonal changes can also affect the amount of breast tissue that’s present.

 Women who have larger breasts that are out of proportion with the rest of their body can experience pain and discomfort.
 Breast reduction surgery may be a way to rectify problems such as back pain and can encourage better posture.
-In addition, patients often choose this surgery if they have confidence issues and want to feel better about their body.
+In addition, patients often choose this surgery if they have confidence issues and want to feel better about their bodies.

 All patients will require a special garment after breast reduction surgery.
 The purpose of this garment is to reduce swelling.
 It can also improve the healing process, which will produce better results.
 Normally, the garment is only worn for six weeks but Dr Perron will advise you on how long you’ll need to wear it.